Cremona

 THE MUNICIPALITY OF CREMONA (CR)

-Ten are the settlement opportunities identified by the Municipality of Cremona, 5 brownfield areas for over 14,000 square meters of total gross area, of which, 3 are privately owned - Corso Garibaldi, Corso Matteotti and Via Ghinaglia and 2 are publicly owned - Radaelli and San Francesco.
-There are five greenfield areas that cover a total territorial area of 283,400 square meters and concern the four private areas of De Berenzani (Area via Sesto), Picenengo, Via Mantova, Via Riglio and the public one of Via Castelleone.
+Municipality of Cremona has identified 10 settlement opportunities.
+Five of them are brownfield areas for over 14,000 square meters of total gross area, three are privately owned - Corso Garibaldi, Corso Matteotti (which has been rented) and Via Ghinaglia and the other two are publicly owned - Radaelli and San Francesco.
+There are five greenfield areas that cover a total territorial surface of 283,400 square meters and concern the four private areas of De Berenzani (Area via Sesto), Picenengo, Via Mantova (which has been sold), Via Riglio and the public one of Via Castelleone.

 In addition to safeguarding and securing the buildings of the former hospital in via Radaelli, the municipality aims to carry out marketing and promotion actions.

-Regarding tax reliefs, the TARI exemption is provided for all investors who intend to settle in the proposed areas.
+Regarding tax reliefs, the TARI [waste disposal tax] exemption is provided for all investors who intend to settle in the proposed areas.

 Semplification commitments